- Enabling OEM unlocking

 First, boot into the bootloader interface.
 You can do this by turning off the device and then turning it on by holding both the Volume Down and Power buttons.

 The bootloader now needs to be unlocked to allow flashing new images:

 The command needs to be confirmed on the device.

 The initial install will be performed by flashing the factory images.
 This will replace the existing OS installation and wipe all the existing data.

-You can download the factory images from the releases page.
+Download the factory images for the device from the releases page.